 Upgrading Redise Pack (RP) consists of upgrading the software on each of the nodes, in any order you wish.

-Note: To upgrade your cluster to the most recent release of RP, you must first be on the previous release.
-For example, to upgrade to 4.4, your cluster must already be on 4.3.
+To upgrade your cluster to v4.4 or before, you must first be on the immediately previous release.
+For example, to upgrade to 4.4, your cluster must already be on v4.3.

 Just like for a new installation, you must sudo to or be root to do the upgrade. $ sudo ./install.sh